smartcontractkit/documentation/docs/chainlink-keepers/manage-upkeeps.md

 To withdraw funds, the Upkeep administrator have to cancel the Upkeep first.
 There is a 50 block delay once an Upkeep has been cancelled before funds can be withdrawn.
 Once 50 blocks have passed, select **Withdraw funds**.

-## Interacting directly with the Keepers Registry
+## Interacting directly with the Chainlink Automation Registry

 After registration, you can interact directly with the [registry contract](../supported-networks/#registry-and-registrar-addresses) functions such as `cancelUpkeep` and `addFunds` using your **Upkeep ID**.
 The Registry Address might change when new contracts are deployed with new functionality.